elibs/ebash/README.md

 ### `grep` returns a bad exit code if it has no matches

 When you use `grep`, be aware that it will return a bad exit code if it finds no matches.
-And when it does, the bashutils error detection code will blow your script up to let you know that there was an error.
+And when it does, the ebash error detection code will blow your script up to let you know that there was an error.
 But sometimes that isn’t what you want.